 Know Your Risk for Heart Disease

 Coronary artery disease is the most common heart disease in both men and women.
-Call (940) 626-1232 to learn more or schedule your appointment today!
+Please call the WHS Central Scheduling Department at (940) 539-8000 to learn more or schedule your appointment today!

 What is a Calcium Score Screening?